Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Fans, symplectic geometry, and winding numbers

-The proof of Theorem \ref{thm_fultonpolygon} sketched by Fulton in~\cite[Section 2.5]{Fultontoric}, which uses only two-dimensional geometry and basic combinatorial arguments, is relatively long and does not immediately generalize to the case of semitoric polygons we study in this paper.
-In Section \ref{sec_toric} we provide an alternative proof using $\sltz$\--relations which may be easily extended to the semitoric case.
+The proof of Theorem \ref{thm_fultonpolygon} sketched by Fulton in~\cite[Section~2.5]{Fultontoric}, which uses only two-dimensional geometry and basic combinatorial arguments, is relatively long and does not immediately generalize to the case of semitoric polygons we study in this paper.
+In~Section \ref{sec_toric} we provide an alternative proof using $\sltz$-relations which may be easily extended to the semitoric case.

-The moduli space of toric polygons was endowed with a metric given by the Lebesgue measure of the symmetric difference in~\cite{PePRS2013} and in that paper the following consequence of~\ref{thm_fultonpolygon} was proved:
+The moduli space of toric polygons was endowed with a metric given by the Lebesgue measure of the symmetric dif\/ference in~\cite{PePRS2013}, which we denote by $d_\mathbb{T}$, and in that paper the following consequence of Theorem~\ref{thm_fultonpolygon} was proved: